Cqsi/fibonacci-photo/README.md

 Fibonacci Photo will produce this pattern, but instead of colored squares, you can input an image (only square photos for now) and it will output a new image in this pattern where each square is your inputed image.
 The photo is then rotated 90 degrees.
 Quite fun huh?

+## Installation Guide

+Go to a terminal and do these steps.

+1. Clone this repository by running `git clone https://github.com/Cqsi/Fibonacci-Photo`

+2. Run `cd FibonacciPhoto`

+3. Run `pip install -r requirements.txt`

+4. Open `defaults.py` in a text editor, and edit the variable in that file to your path of image ( + the limit, but you can just leave it)

+5. Run main.py and your photo will be generated in the folder `generated_media`

+6. Don't move any folders or code files outside the directories or the program won't work

+Have fun!